statius/RunningCouplings/README.md

 - The parameters may be run to a specified renormalization scale using the Wolfram Language function `NDSolve` to solve the SM beta functions at up to two loops.
 Parameter uncertainties are calculated by performing the renormalization with each parameter individually varied across its uncertain range and summing the resulting deviations in quadrature.

-- For renormalization in the MSSM, the SM parameters are first run to a specified scale of supersymmetry, where they are matched to the MSSM at tree level, and converted (at one loop) into the $\overline{\textsf{DR}}$ renormalization scheme.
+- For renormalization in the MSSM, the SM parameters are first run to a specified scale of supersymmetry, where they are matched to the MSSM at tree level, and converted (at one loop) into the DR-bar renormalization scheme.
 The parameters may then be run to a specified renormalization scale using `NDSolve` to solve the MSSM beta functions at up to two loops.
 Parameter uncertainties are calculated as in the SM procedure.
-In addition, uncertainty due to neglected theshold corrections is estimated by varying the scale of supersymmetry over the interval $[\frac{1}{2} m_{\text{SUSY}}, 2 m_{\text{SUSY}}]$ and calculating the resulting deviations, which are added linearly to the parameter uncertainties.
+In addition, uncertainty due to neglected theshold corrections is estimated by varying the scale of supersymmetry over the interval [mSUSY/2, 2 mSUSY] and calculating the resulting deviations, which are added linearly to the parameter uncertainties.

 ## Usage